 Controlling each movement, deliberately keeping your attention on the muscles and focusing strictly on what you’re doing...

-= results, Keep this link strong in each workout and repetition.
+= results, Keep this link strong in each rep throughout workout duration.

 At the intermediate weight lifting level: There’s three parts to every workout you have.

 Once you’ve completed your work out, this is only part of your training for each day.
 Your work out still continues for a day or two after; if you’ve trained hard enough at this level.

 This process of your body being refuelled and recuperating is still part of the work out that some miss the understanding of...

 Don’t let opinions sway you, it doesn't matter whether you've been blessed with the right genetics or not,

 Many of life’s superstars in bodybuilding or other lifestyles of weight training; started out with less: even much less than physical perfection towards their body’s and training achievements.
 What you are starting out with today is not what you’re going to finish with.